CS-433/LasMacinas/README.md

 # LAS MACINAS - MACHINE LEARNING PROJECT 1
-Constance Gontier, Giana Crovetto, Hendrik Hilsberg
+Constance Gontier, Gianna Crovetto, Hendrik Hilsberg

 ## Tutorial

 To run with our weights saved and our testing dataset cleaned and augmented:
+1. Download train an test sets [link](https://www.aicrowd.com/challenges/epfl-machine-learning-higgs/dataset_files) and put them in the data file
-1. Download the files "data" and "logfiles"
+2. Download the files in "logfiles"
-2. Just launch "run.py"
+3. Just launch "run.py"

 To train and run the model:
-1. Download train an test sets [link](https://www.aicrowd.com/challenges/epfl-machine-learning-higgs/dataset_files) and put them in a data file
+1. Download train an test sets [link](https://www.aicrowd.com/challenges/epfl-machine-learning-higgs/dataset_files) and put them in the data file
 2. Create a file named logfile
 3. In "config.py", set the MODE to "Train"
 4. Launch "train.py"